shaunsmith/HOL7744/Introduction/README.md

 ### Running Your First Function

-With the `hello` directory containing `func.go` and `func.yaml` you've got everything you need to run the function.
+With the `hello` directory containing `func.go` and `func.yaml` you've got everything you need to run the "hello" function.
 So let's run it and observe the output.
 Note that the first time you build a function of a particular language it takes longer as Fn downloads the necessary Docker images.